Amplexus is what happens when a male frog has found a mate and he needs to take up a position in which he can fertilize the female's eggs.

 Glued: For some frogs it is difficult as they have short limbs and are very rotund.
 For these frogs, the male secretes a sticky substance from his abdominal area and then attaches himself to the back of the female.
 This procedure has been confirmed in the microhylid genera Kaloula, Gastrophryne and Breviceps and is also thought to be practiced by other similarly-shaped species.
 After the eggs have been laid, the substance either breaks down or the female sheds her skin, and the animals are then free from each other.

 Prolonged amplexus: Usually this whole procedure lasts for a few hours at most, but for some species it can take place for a few days or even weeks.
 This is so with frogs from the genus Atelopus.
-Males have been seen engaged with the female over a period of several months, the female continuing to feed as normal, but the male apparently unable to feed efficiently and thus becoming thinner and thinner.Frog Garden › Amplexus
+Males have been seen engaged with the female over a period of several months, the female continuing to feed as normal, but the male apparently unable to feed efficiently or properly and he gradually becomes thinner and thinner.Frog Garden › Amplexus

 To find out more about frog reproduction, pleaseclick here...